 One critical aim of the department is to bridge the gap between basic research and clinical medicine by performing research of the highest quality in both areas (translational research).
 The key aspect revolves around the idea of having clinicians and basic scientists working together in the research laboratory as well as in the clinical facilities.

-Daniel Nyhan, M.D. – Professor, Division Chief.
+Daniel Nyhan, M.D. – Professor, Interim Director.
 Research Focus: studying vascular changes, specifically those that accompany aging, to determine the underlying causes and find ways to reverse the process.

 Dan E. Berkowitz, M.D. – Professor.
+Division Chief.
 Research Focus: studying the mechanisms that underlie vascular disorders, with a concentration on the effect of deep-space radiation on the cardiovascular system.

 Jeffrey Dodd-o, M.D. – Associate Professor.
 Research Focus: understanding the factors that contribute to ischemia/reperfusion injury of the lung and how ischemia/reperfusion contributes to lung dysfunction in the early post-cardiopulmonary bypass period.